smallstep/certificates/autocert/README.md

  * Short-lived certificates
  * Automatic renewal
  * Uses your own certificate authority -- you control who or what gets a certificate

-## What are `autocert` certificates good for?

-Autocert certificates let you secure your data plane (service-to-service) communication using mutual TLS (mTLS).
-Services and proxies can limit access to clients that also have a certificate issued by your certificate authority (CA).
-Servers can identify which client is connecting improving visibility and enabling granular access control.

-Once certificates are issued you can use mTLS to secure communication in to, out of, and between kubernetes clusters.
-Services can use mTLS to only allow connections from clients that have their own certificate issued from your CA.

-It's like your own Let's Encrypt, but you control who gets a certificate.

 ## Getting Started